 The SCA design that was developed based on the calculation packages presented in the previous sections is provided in Appendix E, "Drawings and Specifications."
-The following sections describe certain aspects of the design in detail, specifically, the proposed SCA base composite liner construction phasing, the appropriateness of preloading, the material sources for SCA liner and cover construction, material staging and support areas, and traffic routes.
-Operational considerations associated with the geotextile tubes (e.g., stability during filling, tube placement sequence) will be addressed in the Sediment Management Intermediate and/or Final Design.
+The following sections describe certain aspects of the design in detail, specifically, the proposed SCA base composite liner construction phasing, the appropriateness of preloading, the material sources for

+SCA liner construction, material staging and support areas, and traffic routes.
+Operational considerations associated with the geotextile tubes (e.g., stability during filling, tube placement sequence) will be addressed in the Sediment Management Final Design.